 Finally we were on the real trail:

-What a lot of people don’t want to say (but we’re going to say it) a lot of “hiking” in Spain is walking on a dirt road or (according to some actual roads).
-Like a lot of “hiking” in Asia was just going up stairs (actual stairs put onto the mountain).
+What a lot of people don’t want to say (but we’re going to say it) is that a lot of “hiking” in Spain is just walking on dirt roads (or in the case of the famous Camino de Santiago, actual roads).
 To us, hiking is on a natural dirt path, usually under some trees.
-But this “hike” was following a dirt road.
+But this “hike” was following a dirt road the entire way.

 We were passed a lot by dirt-bikes at first and then plenty of bikes later.
 At the end there was an actual paved road we had to walk up.
 It actually turned into a real hiking (dirt) path under some trees.
 However, for the most part this hike was completely on a road the whole time.